12 Incredible Things to Do in Hammerfest, Norway (+ Travel Tips!)

 Bus to Hammerfest

-Unfortunately, the times can often vary and you may even get lucky and miss the bus because the tourist information center in Honningsvåg gave you the wrong times.
+Unfortunately, the times can often vary and you may even be unlucky and miss the bus because the tourist information center in Honningsvåg gave you the wrong times.
 I know from experience.

 If you’re looking to take the bus to Hammerfest, check the timetables and additional information here.